View export control information on Seagate products

 * Key suppliers are defined using an internal matrix.
 After applying our criteria, the list includes 80% of direct suppliers by spend; suppliers contracted to provide services or material input for Seagate finished goods or services; and others who use foreign and migrant labour

-Seagate expects its suppliers to use due diligence to implement policies and procedures throughout the supply chain that are consistent with this policy statement.
-Due diligence, as used in this policy, generally follows the Organisation for Economic Cooperation and Development (OECD) Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas (available here: http://www.oecd.org/daf/inv/mne/GuidanceEdition2.pdf).
-Seagate adopts, and incorporates into this policy, Annex II of this OECD document, which provides substantial policy detail.
+Seagate expects its suppliers to implement policies and effectively control its supply chain consistent with this prohibition.
+Supplier controls should follow the Organization for Economic Cooperation and Development (OECD) Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas, second edition (available here: http://www.oecd.org/daf/inv/mne/GuidanceEdition2.pdf).

 With major operations in six countries spanning North America, Asia and Europe, Seagate has great diversity among its employees worldwide, its local communities and its global customer base.